-2 The verifying third party controls compliance with the non-conversion criteria by comparing old (2016) and new satellite images.
+$^{^{2}}$ The verifying third party controls compliance with the non-conversion criteria by comparing old (2016) and new satellite images.
+These assessments are updated on an annual basis.
+In case of doubts, the farms are visited.
 Currently, SFAP's farmer base is mainly located in the Cerrado in Brazil and therefore the PRODES-Cerrado satellite images are used to make sure no natural vegetation is converted on certified farms.
 The satellite maps of all certified farms in the group are stored by the verifying third party and are available upon request by interested, relevant actors.

-sprayed areas.
-3.2.6 When aerial application of pesticides is applied, all applications have to be announced to people in the surrounding area (within 500 meter).
+contaminated nor depleted.
+When contamination or depletion is found that can be traced back to the farm activities, measures are taken to solve the situation.
+3.2.3 Farmers who use irrigation do so in accordance with applicable legislation, monitor water use and implement practices to minimise water use.
+Major 3.2.4 Agrochemicals shall be applied using methods that minimize harm to human health, wildlife, plant biodiversity, and water and air quality.
+Farmers will not use the chemicals listed in the Rotterdam and Stockholm Convention.
+All chemicals are used in accordance with legal requirements and professional recommendations to prevent drift, pest resistance and negative environmental and health effects.
+All storage, use and disposal of agrochemicals and empty containers is in line with legal requirements and good practices.
+All applications are recorded.
+People that apply agrochemicals received training about doing so in a safe and responsible manner.
+Major 3.2.5 Agrochemicals cannot be applied within 30 meter of water bodies or populated areas and precautionary measures have to be taken to avoid people entering into recently sprayed areas.
+Major 3.2.6 When aerial application of pesticides is applied, all applications have to be announced to people in the surrounding area (within 500 meter).
 Within 500 meters of populated areas and water bodies no chemicals from the WHO class 1a, 1b and 2 can be applied.
 Major 3.2.7 Farmers follow the labels when applying phytosanitary products.
 Farmers make sure to rotate the active ingredients to prevent resistance.
 Major 3.2.8 Farmers implement precision farming techniques and work according to the principles of Integrated Crop Management, this includes adequate and continuous monitoring of crop health, use of non-chemical and chemical control means and measures to improve crop resilience.
-Major 2.2.0
+Major

 3.2.9 Farmers improve their soils with the use of cover crops and or intercropping practices.
 Minor 3.2.10 Soil quality is assessed regularly to prove that the soil quality is constant or improving.
-Minor 3.2.11 Farmers monitor the water quality.
+3.2.11 Farmers monitor the water quality.
 The quantity of water consumed is analysed and registered to ensure sustainable behaviour.
-Minor 3.2.12 Farmers make sure their practices (e.g. water extraction) do not impact sensitive wetlands or swamps in the vicinity of their operation.
-Minor 3.2.13 Appropriate measures are implemented to allow for coexistence of different production systems.
-Minor 3.2.14 A plan for Integrated Crop Management is made and implemented which includes monitoring of crop health, use of control means and measures to improve crop resilience.
+3.2.12 Farmers make sure their practices (e.g. water extraction) do not impact sensitive wetlands or swamps in the vicinity of their operation.
+Minor 3.2.13 .3 Appropriate measures are implemented to allow for coexistence of different production systems.
+Mi 3.2.14 A plan for Integrated Crop Management is made and implemented which includes monitoring of crop health, use of control means and measures to improve crop resilience.
 The plan includes targets on reducing the use of chemicals over time.
 Minor 3.2.15 There is no use of the PAN International List of Highly Hazardous Pesticides WHO 1A, 1B and 2 chemicals.
-Minor 3.2.16 Farmers actively work on carbon sequestration in the soil, for instance by applying non- tillage, planting of cover crops or applying intercropping practices.
+Minor 3.2.16 Farmers actively work on carbon sequestration in the soil, for instance by applying non-tillage, planting of cover crops or applying intercropping practices.
 Minor